-One of the things I love most about the world of astronomy & space is its incredible variety and depth.
-With so much to get your head around, though, this richness can sometimes be a tad overwhelming, especially if you’re just starting out.
+One of the things I love most about the world of astronomy is its incredible variety and depth.
+With so much to get your head around, though, this richness can sometimes be overwhelming, especially if you’re just starting to explore the subject.
 It’s not a feeling that ever goes away completely, by the way – believe me.
-Even after twenty five years immersed in this amazing subject, I regularly encounter things that melt my brain!
+Even after twenty five years immersed in this amazing field, I regularly encounter things that melt my brain!

-In the short guides below I’ve tried to demystify the topics I’m most frequently asked about by beginners.
-Each guide is intended to be a simple introduction that you can use as a launchpad into a more detailed exploration.
+In the short guides below I’ve tried to demystify the topics that people most frequently ask, or email, me about; each one is intended to be a simple introduction that you can use as a launchpad into a more detailed exploration.
 They’re certainly not exhaustive.
-Instead, I’ve tried to focus on the elements that I think are most important and interesting to a beginner.
+Instead, I’ve tried to focus on the elements that I think are most important and interesting to someone just starting out.
 I hope you enjoy reading them and that you find them useful as you embark on your own astronomical adventures.

 If you’d like to read my thoughts on choosing a first telescope, I’ve tried to summarise them in a brief note below.

 The science of the stars

 SOME BRIEF THOUGHTS ON CHOOSING A FIRST TELESCOPE

 One of the questions I’m asked the most is “What telescope should I buy?”.
 This is a deceptively complex question to answer and generic suggestions don’t feel particularly satisfactory in my opinion.
 It’s actually a topic I specifically don’t tackle in the guides above.
 In fact, as you’ll see in the ‘Getting started’ guide, I don’t believe a scope is absolutely necessary for a beginner just starting out anyway.